Two-factor authentication for Public Records

 The app enables you to secure your access via two-factor authentication – a process by which you verify your identity when you log in, either by approving a login request in the Authenticator app or by entering a unique numerical code provided by the app.
 The requirements for two-factor authentication are simply a smartphone or tablet and the Thomson Reuters Authenticator app.

 Select an option below to download the Thomson Reuters Authenticator app.

 Update your OnePass account

-Two-step authentication is an optional, enhanced setting that keeps your profile secure by requiring a code in addition to your normal password at sign-in.
+Two-factor authentication is an required, enhanced setting for Thomson Reuters public records products that keeps your profile secure by requiring a code in addition to your normal password at sign-in.
 This acts as an extra layer of security to ensure no one else is able to access your profile.
 Some products require two-step authentication due to secure content.

 related support questions